Gil-ADDA/CE-LAB/README.md

 ![split of the data](https://github.com/Gil-ADDA/CE-LAB/blob/5dd489074ee6368cd160508a72b5791f405d4a10/image/split%20of%20the%20data.png)

 ## 2. Image Upload and Preprocessing block Configuration
-Next, I uploaded the images to the Edge Impulse platform.
-The images were resized to 96x96 pixels, and preprocessing and normalization were applied to the image data.
-The color depth was kept as RGB.
+After collecting the images, I uploaded them to the Edge Impulse platform for further processing.
+To prepare the images for model training, I first resized them to a standardized 96x96 pixel size, and applied preprocessing and normalization techniques to the image data.
+To maintain consistency, I kept the images' color depth as RGB.
-I set up a processing block for the image data, which preprocesses and normalizes the images.
-I configured a learning block using transfer learning for images.
-This fine-tunes a pre-trained image classification model on my dataset.
+To further prepare the image data for model training, I created a processing block within the Edge Impulse platform.
+This block preprocessed and normalized the images, making it easier for the model to process the images and facilitating faster detection of the wind spiral and wind barometer objects.

 ![Edge-Impulse learning block](https://github.com/Gil-ADDA/CE-LAB/blob/0ef6f2352801a14fb946319877d21ce1ab913700/image/Edge%20impuse%20learning%20block%20interface.png)